The Allied Health Scholar:

 The journal publishes high quality research and other outputs – including primary studies and secondary studies (i.e. systematic reviews, scoping reviews), scholarship of teaching and learning, and non-traditional research outputs (e.g. project reports).
 We accept viewpoint/ commentary articles and other innovative types of relevant communication styles including infographics etc. The Allied Health Scholar encourages active client and public involvement in research and thinking related to the production of allied health practice.

 The journal accepts papers relating to all Allied Health Professions including, students, consumers, teaching academics, researchers and practitioners: Arts Therapy; Audiology; Chiropractic; Diagnostic Radiography; Dietetics; Exercise Physiology; Genetic counselling; Music Therapy; Occupational Therapy; Optometry; Orthoptics; Orthotics (prosthetics); Osteopathy; Perfusion; Pharmacy; Physiotherapy; Podiatry; Psychology; Rehabilitation; Counselling; Social Work; Sonography; Speech Pathology; Nuclear medicine technician

-The UniSA Student Law Review aims to showcase UniSA law student work to the world in a modern and unique fashion, while engaging with both the profession and wider academic community.
+The University of South Australia Law Review aims to showcase UniSA law student work to the world in a modern and unique fashion, while engaging with both the profession and wider academic community.

 The ATN Assessment conference provides participants with the opportunity to explore ways to maximise student engagement through effective assessment policies, procedures and practices.
 Participants will engage with colleagues across disciplines as well as students and employers.